UCUCDUH/pols_501_wi16/notes/references.md

 - Harvard Gov 1000/2000/2000e/Stat E-190:
 Quantitative Research Methodology.
 Matthew Blackwell. http://www.mattblackwell.org/files/teaching/gov2000-syllabus.pdf
 - UC Berekeley, PS 231A: Quantitative Analysis in Political Research, Sean Gailmard.
-PhD course using *SMISS*.  https://www.ocf.berkeley.edu/~gailmard/syl.ps231a.pdf
+PhD course using *SMISS*.  https: //www.ocf.berkeley.edu/~gailmard/syl.ps231a.pdf
 - SOC 504 Spring 2015: Advanced Data Analysis for the Social Sciences. [site](http://www.princeton.edu/~mjs3/soc504_s2015/).
 It would be equivalent to 503 or 510, but it uses github and is influenced by online courses.
 - JHU Data Science specialization on [Coursera](https://www.coursera.org/specializations/jhu-data-science/1).
 Source for the courses is on [github](https://github.com/DataScienceSpecialization/courses).
 It has 9 courses and a capstone project.